kosl/ihipp-examples/docs/week1.md

 1. *Broadcast*

 Broadcasting can be accomplished by using `MPI_Bcast(...)`.
 One process sends the same data to all processes in a communicator.
 It can be used to send out user input or parameters to all processes.
-The communication pattern of a broadcast is depicted on the figure below.
+The communication pattern of a broadcast is depicted in the figure below.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_broadcast.png)

 2. *Scatter*

 Scatter can be accomplished by using `MPI_Scatter(...)`.
 This operation involves a root process sending data to all processes in a communicator.
 The difference between `MPI_Bcast` and `MPI_Scatter` is the following:

 - `MPI_Bcast` sends the same piece of data to all processes
 - `MPI_Scatter` sends chunks of data to different processes: after the call the sender has only part of original data available

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_scatter.png)